Josh Shapiro: Education

-During the drafting of the state budget in mid-2023, Shapiro supported a Republican-led school choice proposal that would distribute $100 million to families for private school tuition instead of sending their children to public schools.
+During the drafting of the state budget in mid-2023, Shapiro supported a Republican-led school choice proposal that would distribute $200 million to families for private school tuition instead of sending their children to public schools.
 Lawyers for several state school districts, along with several progressive organizations, criticized Shapiro and argued his budget proposals had not done enough to benefit low-income schools.
 He later dropped his support to avoid a protracted budget delay after Democrats in the state House refused to support it.

 Early in his term, Shapiro had pledged to permanently extend the Wolf administration's free breakfast program for all Pennsylvania public-school students.
 The program was permanently extended as a part of the 2023 state budget Shapiro signed into law in August.

 Shapiro proposed a $1.1 billion boost for public school operations and instruction during the drafting of the 2024 budget, a 14% increase from the previous year.
 Through the 2024 budget, about $144 million would financially aid students, a roughly 33% increase, some through existing programs and some through new efforts.
 A new State Board of Higher Education was established that created performance-based criteria for funding state-related universities.
 Additionally, the budget initiated over $900 million for special education.

+Abortion

+During his 2022 gubernatorial campaign, Shapiro said that as governor he would protect abortion access in Pennsylvania and veto any bill the state legislature passed that restricted or outlawed abortion.

+In August 2023, Shapiro announced that his administration would end Pennsylvania's nearly 30-year contract with Real Alternatives, an anti-abortion nonprofit that funds anti-abortion counseling centers and maternity homes.
+He said he decided to end the contract to better defend abortion access in the state.

 Immigration

 In January and February 2024, the Republican-controlled State Senate urged Shapiro to send the Pennsylvania National Guard to the U.S. southern border to help Texas resolve the growing numbers of migrants entering the country, but he declined to do so.
 In March, after the Senate passed a resolution to send troops to the border, a spokesperson for the governor's office said that it was up to Congress, not Shapiro, to resolve the issue.

+Shapiro has criticized tactics used by United States Immigration and Customs Enforcement (ICE).